mars-protocol/multichain-liquidator-bot/testing/README.md

 *Note that if you already have positions this will not wipe your previous positions, meaning you may have some 'dirty data' which can interfere with your test*

+To do a fresh deploy, delete the relevant deploy file in OUTPOSTS_DIR/artifacts, and redeploy.
+This will create new contracts and a new deploy file under OUTPOST_DIR/artifacts

 **TODO**